 In advance of 2019-20 grantmaking, PCL worked with Empress Rules Equity Consulting to engage community members most affected by Levy investments.
 Empress Rules’ final recommendations focused on equity: culturally relevant and responsive programs provided by staff who reflect the culture and speak the languages of those they serve and who include families and youth in program planning and evaluation.
-Program area strategies for 2020-2025 and the funding application (Request for Investment) relied heavily on these recommendations, and were also informed by local data on children and families in Portland and relevant research on best practices.
+Program area strategies for 2020-2025 and the funding application relied on these recommendations, and were informed by local data on children and families in Portland and relevant research on best practices.
 In response to community feedback, PCL also created the Small Grants Fund to further improve equitable access to Levy funding for smaller organizations with barriers to applying for PCL grants.

 Monitoring and Reporting Performance